Spantree/spantree.github.io/source/_posts/2014-02-03-backbone-repository-pattern.markdown

 If we need to use RateCalculator in other parts of our application, we will duplicate this in many places and lose track of it.
 Why is this bad again?
-Because it couples our application to Backbone and creates some unmaintanable code.
+Because it couples our application to Backbone and creates some unmaintainable code.
 It will be difficult to change this if we ever decide that maybe Backbone is not the right choice, or if our TimeEntries is a more complex collection

 We can solve this by injecting the collection, like we did in the first scenario, and it is the route